 Inheritance in Java

-Inheritance in java is a mechanism in which one object acquires all the properties and behaviors of a parent object.
+Inheritance in Java is a mechanism in which one object acquires all the properties and behaviors of a parent object.
 It is an important part of OOPs (Object Oriented programming system).

-The idea behind inheritance in java is that you can create new classes that are built upon existing classes.
-When you inherit from an existing class, you can reuse methods and fields of parent class, and you can add new methods and fields also.
+The idea behind inheritance in Java is that you can create new classes that are built upon existing classes.
+When you inherit from an existing class, you can reuse methods and fields of the parent class.
+Moreover, you can add new methods and fields in your current class also.

-Inheritance represents the IS-A relationship, also known as parent-child relationship.
+Inheritance represents the IS-A relationship which is also known as a parent-child relationship.

 Why use inheritance in java